Bergen County, New Jersey: Korean American

+H Mart, the largest Korean supermarket chain outside Korea, is headquartered in Fort Lee.

 South Korean chaebols have established North American headquarters operations in Bergen County, including Samsung, LG Corp, and Hanjin Shipping.
-In April 2018, the largest Korean-themed supermarket in Bergen County opened in Paramus.
-In January 2019, Christopher Chung was sworn in as the first Korean-American mayor of Palisades Park.

-The political stature of Koreatown appears to be increasing significantly as well.
-Bergen County's growing Korean community was cited by county executive Kathleen Donovan in the context of attorney Jae Y. Kim's appointment to Central Municipal Court judgeship in nearby Hackensack in January 2011.
-Subsequently, in March 2012, leaders from Bergen County's Korean community announced they would form a grassroots political action committee to gain an organized voice in politics in the wake of the rejection of attorney Phillip Kwon to the New Jersey Supreme Court by a state legislative body, and in July 2012, Kwon was appointed instead as deputy general counsel of the Port Authority of New York and New Jersey.
-Jacqueline Choi was then sworn in as Bergen County's first female Korean American assistant prosecutor in September 2012.
-According to The Record, the U.S. Census Bureau has determined that the county's Korean American population has grown enough to warrant language assistance during elections, and Bergen County's Koreans have earned significant political respect.
-As of May 2014, Korean Americans had garnered at least four borough council seats in Bergen County.
-In November 2016, Ellen Park was elected to the borough council in nearby Englewood Cliffs, while namesake Daniel Park was elected to the borough council in nearby Tenafly in November 2013.
+H Mart, the largest Korean supermarket chain outside Korea, is headquartered in Fort Lee.

 Polish American

 Polish Americans are well represented in western Bergen County and are growing as a community, with 59,294 (6.5%) of residents of Polish descent residing in the county as of the 2013 American Community Survey.
 The community's cultural and commercial heart has long been centered in Wallington, where 45.5% of the population is of Polish descent; this is the largest concentration among New Jersey municipalities and the seventh-highest in the United States.
 The adjacent city of Garfield has also become a magnet for Polish immigrants, with 22.9% of the population identifying themselves as being of Polish ancestry, the third highest concentration in the state.